noobiept-other/blog_example/readme.md

 `python manage.py runserver`

-We'll be adding blog posts through the django admin page, so for starters, lets create an account.
+We'll be adding blog posts through the django admin page, so for starters, lets create a superuser account.

 `python manage.py createsuperuser`

-Now just go to the `/admin/` url, click on the `add` button on the blog section to add.
+Now just go to the `/admin/` url, click on the `add` button on the blog section to add a new post.

-If you go back to the home page, now you'll see a list with the titles of the posts you just added.
+If you go back to the home page, you'll see a list with the titles of the posts you just added.

 # Individual Post #

-Alright, now we need to be able to open individual blog posts.
+We need to be able to open individual blog posts, which is basically a page where all the post information is shown.

 ## blog/urls.py ##